Barcelona wins Spanish title, Man United looking at 4th

 Messi scored the winning goal in the 65th minute as Barcelona beat beat dethroned champion Atletico Madrid 1-0 in the Spanish capital.

-Messi slotted in a low shot after exchanging passes with Pedro Rodriguez for his 41st league goal of the season and 54th overall.
-It powered Barcelona to its seventh league title in the last 11 years.
+Messi slotted in a low shot after exchanging passes with Pedro Rodriguez.
+It was Messi’s 41st goal of the season and powered Barcelona to its seventh league title in the last 11 years.

 Real Madrid will finish runner-up despite Cristiano Ronaldo scoring a hat trick in a 4-1 win at Espanyol.
 It trails Barcelona by four points with one round left.